-All teachers are language teachers and therefore, lessons are designed to maximise language exposure and practice.
-Further support (for English and Spanish) will be provided through differentiation of lessons and class teacher assistance, which will be documented in curriculum maps.
+All teachers are language teachers and therefore, lessons are designed to maximise language exposure and practice to ensure that all students have access to learning.
+Further support (for English Arabic and Spanish) will be provided through differentiation of lessons and class teacher assistance, which will be documented in curriculum maps.
 The nature of the assistance will depend on the level of need.
-Support may take the form of additional classes and/or extracurricular activities.
+Support may also take the form of additional classes and/or extracurricular activities.